Prepaid Cards in Spain – Pros & Cons

 As the cards don’t allow for credit, there’s no need to prove any source of income.
 Even if your name is on a debtors list or your accounts have been frozen you won’t have any problems getting a card.

-Cards are issued immediately – normally after requesting one it will be sent out within 1-2 working days.
+Cards are issued immediately, after requesting one it will be sent out within 1-2 working days.

-Most cards can be used worldwide, but check before requesting one.
-Cards that come with the logo MasterCard will be accepted at any country at establishments that accept MasterCard.
+Most cards can be used worldwide.
+Cards that come with the logo MasterCard will be accepted in any country at establishments that accept MasterCard.
 Again, these cards can be useful for any family member when travelling (and for parents to feel more at ease!)

 For those who find traditional credit cards a temptation to spend and spend, prepaid cards can help control your expenditure.
 They often also come with free insurance; usually covering travel insurance, theft and fraudulent usage.